voa2000/DevOps/terraform/README.md

 # Terraform
-Learning how to create infrastructure as code
+Learning how to create infrastructure as code in Jenkins

 Created a connection to aws in the connections.tf file and a VPC in the resources file.
 ### Useful Commands